Validator Slashing

 Evolution:

-Graduated Penalties: More sophisticated slashing tied to severity.
+Graduated Penalties: More sophisticated slashing tied to the severity of the offense will be developed.

 Deter Dishonesty Economically

-Slashing creates economic deterrent against validator dishonesty.
-Critical security mechanism for PoS.
+Slashing creates an economic deterrent against validator dishonesty.
+It is a critical security mechanism for Proof-of-Stake systems.
 If you're interested in validator operations or consensus, explore validator careers at staking platforms.
 These roles focus on secure, reliable validator operations.

 Find Validator Slashing Jobs